Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Gets a live operator.](ref:getliveoperator)
+> For more information about the API call used go to [Get Live Operator](https://developer.nomad-cms.com/docs/get-live-operator)

 ## Start Broadcast